Pathology & Referrals

 If you are concerned about your current medication

-If you are currently taking a controlled medication and you are between clinicians — for example, because you have moved, your previous GP has retired, or you are struggling to find regular care — please book a consultation.
-Your Abby clinician can review your history, understand your situation, and help you navigate the right pathway.
-They will be honest with you about what they can and cannot do, and they will not leave you without a plan.
+Your Abby clinician can review your history, understand your situation and help you navigate the right pathway.
+They will be honest with you about what they can and cannot do.
+They will not leave you without a plan.

 If you are experiencing withdrawal, severe pain, or a mental health crisis related to medication, call 000 or go to your nearest emergency department.
 For mental health support, Lifeline is available 24 hours on 13 11 14.